wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_specific_version/archives-from-xivo.md

 ---
-title: Upgrade an older xivo installation
+title: Upgrade an Older Xivo Installation
 ---

 Those procedures are valid if your xivo installation is older than